itsbriany/r0kit.github.io/bug-hunting/android.md

 ### Dynamic Instrumentation

 * Use dynamic instrumentation to bypass certificate pinning.
 This is because certificate pinning will still prevent the device from trusting your MiTM proxy at the application layer.
 Frida can make certificate pinning functions behave exactly how you want them to.
+Bear in mind that some apps will spawn a browser as a child process from the app that had the v8 engine injected into it, so dynamic instrumentation to achieve a certificate pinning bypass may prevent the browser from functioning properly.
+In that case, just capture the web requests and run them in a browser outside of the emulator/device.